iovation/launchkey-java/examples/spring-mvc/README.md

 # <a name="overview"></a>Overview

-This example project utilizes Spring MVC and Spring Boot to provide a fully self-contained browser based example of implementing the SDK in a web application environment.
-The example application hooks directly into the Spring MVC Web Security flow.
-It implements webhooks to process authentication responses and logout requests.
-Rudimentary JavaScript exists on the home page to check for remote logout and force the user to re-authenticate.
+This example project utilizes Spring MVC and Spring Boot to provide a fully self-contained browser based tool to assist with building a Mobile Authenticator utilizing a LaunchKey Mobil Authenticator SDK.
+It is also an example of best practices for building a proper backend implementation utilizing the LaunchKey Service SDK for Java via webhooks.

+The application removes some of the configuration headache regarding webhooks in Directories for successful linking webhooks and Services for auth response and session end webhooks.
+Make sure this will not interfere with any other implementations as it would alter the configuration in an undesirable way.

 # <a name="prerequisites"></a>Pre-Requisites